daqnext/go-fast-cache/README.md

 # go-fast-cache

-local-cache is a high-speed, thread-safe, key-value caching system.
+go-fast-cache is a high-speed, thread-safe, key-value caching system.
 All data keep in memory.

 ## usage
 ```go